Linear effects, exceptions, and resource safety: a Curry-Howard correspondence for destructors: A presheaf model of

+to interpret positive and negative terms in the same category: this allows us to adapt the model theory of \cite{CFM15} while avoiding the formalism of enriched categories.

-We now have all the ingredients to interpret the calculus \OLinLang.
-We interpret expressions typed with $ \Gamma; [r_1 \cdots r_n ]; \Delta \vdasho A$ as (oblique) morphisms in $\Lcat(F(\Gamma \otimes R^n \otimes \Delta),A)$, following~\cite{CFM15} adapted to the ordered case.
-In particular, the isomorphism (\cref{eq:adj-strength}) gives rise to a strong adjunction in the sense of~\cite{CFM15} albeit in an ordered setting.
+We now have all the ingredients to interpret derivations of \OLinLang (\cref{fig:typing}).
+In fact, we will interpret derivations of ordered terms with resources from \cref{fig:ordered-rules} which extends the typing rules of \OLinLang.
+Expressions typed with $ \Gamma; [r_1 \cdots r_n]; \Delta \vdasho A$ are interpreted as (oblique) morphisms in $\Ccat(F(\Gamma \otimes R^n \otimes \Delta),A)$, following~\cite{CFM15} which we adapt to the ordered case \ifbool{arxiv}{(see \cref{sec:cat-interp} for the complete definition of the interpretation)}{}.

-Interpreting the left function and the right $\Let$ binding uses the left strength of the allocation monad.
-We cannot interpret a right function or left $\Let$ binding for \OLinLang, as the allocation monad does not have a right strength without symmetry.
+Interpreting the left function and the right $\Let$ binding uses the isomorphism (\ref{eq:adj-strength}) as a left strength.
+We cannot interpret a right function or left $\Let$-binding for \OLinLang, as it would require an isomorphism $FA \otimes B \cong F(A \otimes B)$ which swaps the ambient list of resources with $B$.
+This corresponds to the re-ordering of resources by the incorrect term $t_r$ (\ref{def-incorrect-term}).